Alfonso Rodríguez Gómez de Celis

-Alfonso Rodríguez Gómez de Celis (born July 29, 1970) is a Sevillian politician, a member of the Socialist Workers' Party and former mayor delegate of the Presidency and Urban Planning of the Seville City Council.
+Alfonso Rodríguez Gómez de Celis (born July 29, 1970) is a Spanish politician, a member of the Socialist Workers' Party and former mayor delegate of the Presidency and Urban Planning of the Seville City Council.

 Biography

 He was born on Alhóndiga Street, in the central Santa Catalina neighborhood of the city of Seville, on July 29, 1970.
 Very young, he moved to the Polígono de San Pablo neighborhood, where he has lived until adulthood.
 He currently has his residence in the popular Triana neighborhood.

 He graduated Diploma of Advanced Studies (DEA) in the doctorate of Business Administration and Marketing at the University of Seville in June 2009, and Degree in law, Degree in Labor Sciences from the King Juan Carlos University of Madrid and a diploma in Labor Relations from the University of Seville.

 He is an expert in Local Management from the University of Seville and a Diploma of Advanced Studies (DEA) in the doctorate of Business Administration and Marketing from the University of Seville.

 He is a labor and tax advisor, having served as such from 1994 to 1998.

 Likewise, he has been a collaborating professor at the University of Seville, in the Faculty of Labor Sciences, within the Department of Labor Law and at the International University of Andalusia, in the Master's in Public Management of Tourism: sustainability and competitiveness.
 He is a visiting professor at York St. John's University in MA Leadership and Management.